-Attribution Managed Investment Trusts rules
+E. Attribution Managed Investment Trusts Rules

-Division 276 of the Income Tax Assessment Act 1997 governs the AMIT regime.
+The Tax Laws Amendment (New Tax System for Managed Investment Trusts) Act 2016 governs the Attribution Managed Investment Trust (AMIT) regime.
 An AMIT, in broad terms, is a managed investment trust (MIT) whose unitholders have clearly defined interests in relation to the income and capital of the trust and the trustee or responsible entity of the MIT has made an irrevocable election to apply the regime.